clij/clij2/reference_countNonZeroPixels.md

 ![Image](images/mini_clijx_logo.png)

 Determines the number of all pixels in a given image which are not equal to 0.
-It will be stored in a new row of ImageJs Results table in the column 'Count_non_zero'.
+It will be stored in a new row of ImageJs Results table in the column 'CountNonZero'.

 ### Usage in ImageJ macro
 ```